betuldince/betuldince.github.io/_posts/2023-04-02-Exhibition.md

 ---
-title: "2D Encanto Cycling Game"
+title: "Sound of Carpet Waiving"
 layout: post
 ---
-I created this game as part of my Senior project in Media and Visual Arts.
-I undertook the entire process, from designing and sketching to coding the game, and even handling the hardware development.
-The objective of this game is to motivate children undergoing chemotherapy to engage in physical movement during their hospital stays while receiving serum.
-The game halts whenever the cycling action stops, and at pivotal moments, users are required to raise the corresponding hand.
-This approach effectively encourages patients to remain active, all while enjoying a gamified version of the popular movie "Encanto."
-Moreover, due to the modular design of this system, it has the flexibility to target various age groups by simply changing the storyline.

-Rather than purchasing costly cadence sensors, I developed my own cadence sensor.
-I put a distance sensor on the bicycle's frame, which returns reduced distances whenever the pedal moves past the sensor.
-I then measured the time until the subsequent passage.
-A brief time interval indicates a rapid pace, while a longer interval suggests the opposite.
-Additionally, I employed the Microsoft Kinect 2 sensor to detect hand movements.
+Collaborating with the Traditional Turkish Art Department at Mimar Sinan Fine Arts University, this project merges technology with the traditional practice of carpet weaving.

+The exhibition, Ortak Mekik, showcased various projects that ingeniously combined AR/VR/immersive technologies with the rich history of carpets.
+In the beginning and ending of the exhibition, my project was performed by a Carpet Weaving professor, Gulcin Aksoy.

+My contribution involved translating traditional carpet weaving motions into generative music, yielding a project that received considerable attention.
+To accomplish this, I employed Windows Kinect 2, Arduino Uno, HC-SR04, and Unity software.
+Initially, I generated sine waves based on hand positions along the x and y axes.
+Subsequent prototypes entailed smoothing raw sine wave sounds through filters and constructing a sound grid.
+Under the pedals, distance sensors were placed to identify which pedal was pressed.
+By mapping three-dimensional hand movements onto a 2D plane, the notes associated with touched keys were played.

-## Gameplay Video
+## Video

-<iframe width="560" height="315" src="https://youtu.be/iarpG9tTtl4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VyLFD35R6ko" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>